Muadh-Adekunle-Monsuru/University-Notes/CPS 205/Circuit Design Intro.md

 Every variable that one sees including complements in an expression is called a literal.

 #### **SOP - Sum of Product**:
-The expression is shows one using an OR Gate to sum the three expressions The individual expressions are called product terms.
+The expression below shows one using an OR Gate to sum the three expressions The individual expressions are called *product terms.*

-When one has product terms which is combined with OR Gate
+**When one has product terms which is combined with OR Gate**

-$$AB + AbarB + BbarC$$
+$$AB + ĀB + ḂC$$